 If you find yourself excusing behavior by saying we’ll that’s who I am because I’m an (insert Enneagram number), you’re using it as a shield.
-If you box someone in by cutting them down, telling them they are only the negative aspects of their number, or need to be more aware of their number, we’re using the Enneagram as a sword.
+If you box someone in by cutting them down, telling them they are only the negative aspects of their number or need to be more aware of their number, we’re using the Enneagram as a sword.
 Neither application is appropriate.
 The whole point of this tool is to grow through self-awareness, not to stay stagnant within an unhealthy stance.

-The Enneagram is Different than a Personality Test
+The Enneagram is Not a Personality Test

-Summarizing, Ian Cron, author of The Road Back to You, The Enneagram is an ancient personality type system with an uncanny accuracy in describing how God has wired human beings both positively and negatively.
+In summarizing, Ian Cron, author of The Road Back to You, The Enneagram is an ancient personality type system with an uncanny accuracy in describing how God has wired human beings both positively and negatively.
 By challenging us to explore who we are, the Enneagram helps us recognize and overcome self-defeating patterns of behavior and to become our most authentic selves.

 Bravely exploring how God has created us requires much more work than many realize.
 Part of that exploration requires us to consider and identify our weaknesses as well as how we come across negatively to other people.
 Additionally, according to the Enneagram Institute, the tool can accommodate more than 486 variations of the types when considering subtypes and wings.

-One of the challenging things about the Enneagram is that to understand an individual accurately; it’s necessary to perceive where the person lies along the continuum of Levels of his or her type at a given time.
+One of the challenging things about the Enneagram is that to understand an individual accurately, it’s necessary to perceive where the person lies along the continuum of Levels of his or her type at a given time.
 In other words, one must assess whether a person is in their healthy, average, or unhealthy range of functioning.
 This is important because, for example, two people of the same personality type and wing will differ significantly if one is healthy and the other unhealthy.
 (In relationships and the business world, understanding this distinction is crucial.)”